-Providence Community Library (PCL), a 501(c)(3) not-for-profit organization, assumed management of Providence’s nine neighborhood libraries in July 2009 after the Providence Public Library determined that it lacked the resources to manage its branches.
-In response to Providence Public Library’s move to close its branches and reduce services, a dedicated group of volunteers established PCL and sought city support to manage all nine neighborhood libraries.
-The City of Providence, opposed to PPL’s planned closings, took control of the nine branches and assigned their management to PCL on July 1, 2009.
-All nine libraries re-opened that day, ensuring that all Providence residents would continue to have access to libraries in their communities.
+Providence Community Library (PCL), a 501(c)(3) not-for-profit organization, assumed management of Providence’s nine neighborhood libraries on July 1, 2009 after the Providence Public Library determined that it lacked the resources to manage all of its branches.
+In response to Providence Public Library’s plan to close its branches and reduce services, a dedicated group of volunteers established PCL and sought support from the city of Providence to manage all nine neighborhood libraries.
+The City was interested in ensuring that all Providence residents would continue to have access to libraries in their communities.
+By agreement with PPL, the city took control of the nine branches and assigned their management to PCL.
 PCL immediately became the largest library system in the state and, in effect, the city’s second largest free educational institution after the Providence Public School Department.

 Overview of Our Library